HB 4008A Task force on funding needed for transit services

 direct funding for transit operations or capital funding.
 However, that measure established the Statewide Transportation Improvement Fund (STIF), which provides direct funding for every transit provider in the state, as well as competitive grants to transit providers, through revenue raised by a one-mill (0.1 percent) statewide employee payroll tax.

 While ridership has rebounded in many places, in most it still sits below pre-pandemic ridership levels, due in part to an increase in working from home that continues today.
 As a result, many transit agencies have been forced to consider and institute service cuts, thereby eliminating options here in Oregon that had grown since the institution of the STIF program.
-If ridership doesn’t support service in some areas, why pay dirvers to drive empty bues around?
+If ridership doesn’t support service in some areas, why pay drivers to drive empty buses around?

 Oregonians made it clear that they don’t want more taxes, which is what this task force is directed to figure out that focuses on larger cities, primarily PDX transit.